 To allow even more boys to benefit from Bruern’s unique offering, we are delighted to be opening Bruern Senior School from September 2022.
 At Bruern, we firmly believe that learning difficulties should not preclude academic success, and through expanding our provision we will provide boys with invaluable support throughout their GCSEs and beyond.

 Bruern Abbey Senior School will be a boys-only weekly boarding and day school.
 The site will be based in the small village of Chilton in Buckinghamshire, a 20-minute drive from the current Bruern Abbey School site, and situated with excellent transport links to London.
 The centre of the school is a Georgian manor house that was built in 1740.
 The school benefits from impressive grounds, as well as the use of the associated barns, stable block and clock tower to provide inspiring classroom spaces.

-The school’s weekly structure will allow for a busy action-packed week between 9am on Monday morning and 5pm on Friday afternoon, whilst also offering the boys a full weekend with their families.
+The school’s weekly structure will allow for a busy action-packed week between 9 am on Monday morning and 5 pm on Friday afternoon, whilst also offering the boys a full weekend with their families.

 Academically, Bruern Abbey Senior School will prepare its students for success in their 16+ exams and preparation for life beyond, by offering the following differences from traditional senior schooling:

-- Small classes of ten boys or fewer, allowing pupils more individual attention in class
+Small classes of ten boys or fewer, allowing pupils more individual attention in class

-- Subject options that allow boys with specific learning difficulties to thrive, including a strong focus on
+Subject options that allow boys with specific learning difficulties to thrive, including a strong focus on

 The extensive use of IT as a tool with which to deliver the curriculum, and support pupils in their learning